 This depends a lot on your home’s construction style in the area of the flood.
 Do you have brick walls?
 Or a concrete floor?
 Is there any insulation inside your wall?
 There are quite a few factors.

-Most commonly, wooden floors and drywall are the highest at risk, by being damaged by water.
+Most commonly, wooden floors and drywall are the highest at risk, of being damaged by water.
 It takes a reasonable amount of effort to replace sections like these in your home.

 Long-lasting effects of water damage could be difficult to detect.
 It can also cause problems like allergies or asthma.
 So if you come across any signs of a previously water-damaged area in your home, get it checked out by a professional.

 Having an automatic shut off valve would reduce the number of structures or other surrounding items that would get wet.
 At the very worst, a small area of your floor could get wet.
 This isn’t nearly as difficult, to get the area back into a dry state again.

 And that’s how you implement washing machine flood protection.

 I’m sure that the value of an automatic washing machine shut off valve speaks for itself.
 It has become quite a necessary device for residential applications and preventing damage.

 Reducing the risk of costly water damage is wise and leans toward prevention rather than cure.

 They definitely don’t make them like they used to, so it’s highly recommended to take precautions.